 Economic Vitality: In this area, a targeted program is developed to identify new market opportunities for the commercial district, find new uses for historic commercial buildings, and stimulate investment in property.

-Today, there are 87 official Texas Main Street communities all across Texas that range in population from 2,000 to more than 300,000.
-Cumulatively, designated Texas Main Street communities have reported significant reinvestment into their historic downtowns:
+Today, there are 89 official Texas Main Street communities across Texas that range in population from less than 1,500 to more than 300,000.
+Cumulatively, designated Texas Main Street communities have reported significant reinvestment into their historic downtowns.

-There are thousands of participating Main Street communities all across the nation in 44 states.
-More information about the nationwide effort can be found at the website of the National Main Street Center.
-The national center is a subsidiary of the National Trust for Historic Preservation.
+There are thousands of participating Main Street communities across the nation in 44 states.
+More information about the nationwide effort can be found at the website of Main Street America, a subsidiary of the National Trust for Historic Preservation.

-For more information about the Texas Main Street program, please contact the Texas Main Street state coordinator or call 512-463-5758.
+For more information about the Texas Main Street program, please contact the Texas Main Street state coordinator, Amy Hammons or call 512-463-5758.